-Just like a savings account, endowment funds generate income from the principal investment.
+Just like a savings account, endowed funds generate income from the principal investment.
 Endowments create the foundation upon which universities build lasting financial strength and ensure academic quality.
 Once in place, endowments provide permanent support for teaching and research, student aid, and an abundance of other academic programs and activities.

 These dollars can support scholarships, equipment and software upgrades, student research, and more.
 Distribution of funds will be subject to a specific set of guidelines formulated by The Ohio University Foundation in conjunction with you, the donor.
 You can create an endowment that will bear your name or the name of someone you wish to honor.